- New research reveals just 14% of disabled workers feel safe about going to work

 Scope is today delivering an open letter to Number 10 signed by 30,000 disability campaigners calling for a “new deal for disabled people to show they won’t be forgotten in the Government’s recovery plan, and beyond”.

-Scope’s CEO, Mark Hodgkinson said:
+Scope’s Chief Executive, Mark Hodgkinson said:

-“There are 14 million disabled people in the UK and they have been forgotten and sidelined by the Government throughout the pandemic.
+“There are 14 million disabled people in the UK and they have been forgotten and side lined by the Government throughout the pandemic.

-We are now hearing reports that millions could soon be asked to shield again, creating even more anxiety and confusion about how people can protect themselves while being able to work.
+We now hear reports that millions could soon be asked to shield again, creating even more anxiety and confusion about how people can protect themselves while being able to work.
 Nobody should be forced to choose between protecting their health and paying the bills and putting food on the table.